 A report done with senior executives, managers, and junior staff shows that companies of all sizes struggle to understand the consequences of poor communication in the workplace.

 The effects of communication breakdowns in the workplace can be seen through increased stress levels (52% of respondents), delay or failure to complete projects (44%), low company morale (31%), missed performance goals (25%), and lost sales (18%).
-To add, companies and organizations that communicate effectively are 4.5x more likely to retain the best employees.
+To add, companies and organizations that communicate effectively are 4.5x more likely to retain the best employees, and they are more likely to struggle to align employees with the core company values.

-The most efficient way to fix this problem is by implementing an employee app that ensures better communication among employees and drives positive employee experience, engagement and productivity.
+The most efficient way to fix this problem is by choosing an app that ensures better communication among employees and drives positive employee experience, engagement and productivity.

-12 Reasons Why You Need to Implement an Employee App at Your Company
+12 Reasons to Implement an Employee App at Your Company

 How many times have you found yourself looking for work-related information needed to do your job successfully?
 For most employees, this happens on a daily basis, resulting in a shocking loss of employee productivity and success.